Founded in 1922, Seymour College is one of Australia’s leading day and boarding schools for girls.

 - Innovation - as we live in a dynamic environment, we encourage initiative and creativity, divergent and lateral thinking, independence and flexibility.

-To view the Strategic Plan, please click below.
+To read more about our Strategic Framework, please click below.

 Our Service Program - which has a local, national, and global focus - has a “head, hands and heart” approach.